 But with the kind of technology that Nissan Sunny offered (from its automatic CVT transmission to electrically adjustable mirrors), things become a lot easier right from the beginning.

 My First Impression Of Nissan Sunny

 A road trip really allows you to get to know a vehicle.
-You get to know about it drivability, the level of comfort it offers, and other things closely.
+You get to know about its drivability, the level of comfort it offers, and other things closely.
 Does it have plenty of cupholders?
 Are the seats comfortable?
 Do you have plenty of room to stretch your legs?
 Can you fit an extra suitcase in the boot?
 And in the case of Nissan Sunny, it was a yes, yes and yes!

 I particularly loved the comfort that Nissan Sunny offered.
-During the first day of the road-trip itself, we drove over 500km (with 300+km being done in the Himalayas) but it still didn’t feel tiring.
+During the first day of the road trip itself, we drove over 500km (with 300+km being done in the Himalayas) but it still didn’t feel tiring.
 With a CVT automatic transmission, the gearshift was effortless, and in fact, so smooth that most of the time didn’t feel any upshift or downshift.

-Other things like the push start button, a rearview camera with park assist, steering wheel-mounted controls, an electronic smart braking system made the entire driving experience more relaxing.
+Other things like the push start button, a rearview camera with park assist, steering wheel-mounted controls, and an electronic smart braking system made the entire driving experience more relaxing.
 And if anything was left, its spacious interiors made it up to us.
 With the premium first-class seats, Nissan Sunny felt like a warm, welcoming home for the entire family!